zoidy/walkmanmtp/readme.txt

  if available.
 -For drag and drop behaviour see the section
- "Album Creation Behaviour For Files Dragged From Windows Explorer" below
+ "Album Creation Behaviour For Files Dragged From Windows Explorer" below -supported album art file types:BMP, GIF, EXIG, JPG, PNG and TIFF

--Note: some embedded album art gives trouble. i.e. the extracted file is not a valid jpg Using Mp3Tag along with id3v2.3 works well to avoid the problem
+Notes: some embedded album art gives trouble. i.e. the extracted file is not a valid jpg
+       Using Mp3Tag along with id3v2.3 works well to avoid the problem Any album images will be resized to optimize for storage space on the player

 File management:
 -Go to the file management tab and select the folder you wish to copy files to.